The Bankrate promise

-For anyone hoping to make saving money a top priority, here’s what to consider if interest rates continue falling.
+For anyone hoping to make saving money a top priority, here’s what to consider as interest rates continue decreasing.

 1. Shop around

 Earning additional interest could be important if you’re trying to meet a specific savings goal.
 To earn as much interest as possible as rates fall, it’s best to comparison-shop to ensure you’re getting a good deal.

 CD rates started falling during the first quarter of 2020 and continued to decline into this year.
 Rates have somewhat stabilized as of late, though there are still occasional decreases.
-Online banks still offer better yields than what’s usually available in local branches.
-Going with a high-yield CD or savings account offered by an online bank is best, as their rates are likely to remain competitive even as interest rates slide further.
+Online banks still offer better yields than what’s typically available in local branches.
+Search for a high-yield CD or savings account offered by an online bank, as their rates are likely to remain competitive even as interest rates slide further.
 Online banks that are FDIC-insured are just as safe as insured traditional banks.

-In addition to comparing interest rates, savers hoping for some peace of mind can opt for a bank with a rate that’s set for a certain number of months.
+In addition to comparing interest rates, savers hoping for some peace of mind can pick a bank with a rate that’s set for a certain number of months.
 Banks like Ally Bank, CIT Bank, Citizens Access, Investors eAccess, Marcus by Goldman Sachs and PurePoint Financial, for example, offer no-penalty CDs with yields guaranteed for about one year or less.

 2. Consider CD laddering